 A coalition of partners from government, education, and the private sector will collaborate with ECED to conduct research, development, and demonstration in the Gillette area to increase the value of Powder River Basin coal through fractionation and refining while also striving to reduce the carbon intensity of its continued use.
 Local government and education partners include Campbell County, City of Gillette, and Gillette Community College District.

 “We’ve known for a long time that private industry wants to use Powder River Basin coal to make highvalue products.
-This proposal highlights many concepts of Campbell County as ‘Carbon Valley’ where we can attract manufacturers wanting to use our coal to make products more efficiently and cost effectively than they can with crude oil or other feedstocks,” said Campbell County Commissioner Rusty Bell.
+This proposal highlights many concepts of Campbell County as ‘C-Valley’ where we can attract manufacturers wanting to use our coal to make products more efficiently and cost effectively than they can with crude oil or other feedstocks,” said Campbell County Commissioner Rusty Bell.

 Gillette Community College District committed as a coalition partner to focus on the workforce development and professional training required to support advanced coal-to products manufacturing.
 Specifically, the District would be contracted to develop workforce elements of the coal-to-products strategic plan should ECED receive Phase 1 funding.

 “Gillette College has always been here to serve the needs of industry from our MSHA training and virtual simulators to the higher educational demands of the employers in our community,” said Gillette Community College District Interim President Janell Oberlander.
 “Our role as a partner in the ‘Moving Wyoming Forward’ application demonstrates our continued efforts to be at the forefront of helping individuals in our workforce develop the skills required for the cutting-edge technologies we’re seeing in advanced manufacturing.”